Alexander-Barth/NetCDF3.jl/README.md

-Experimental package of pure julia NetCDF 3 file format.
+Experimental package of a pure julia NetCDF 3 file format reader and writer.

 # Credits